John-Gulley/MechaCar_Statistical_Analysis/README.md

-  o	Cost, city or highway fuel efficiency, horsepower, maintenance cost, or safety rating (including the MechaCar). o	Verify Pre-conditions for Chi-Squared Test
-	Each subject within a group contributes to only one frequency.
-In other words, the sum of all frequencies equals the total number of subjects in a dataset.
-	Each unique value has an equal probability of being observed.
-	There is a minimum of five observed instances for every unique value for a 2x2 chi-squared table.
-	For a larger chi-squared table, there is at least one observation for every unique value and at least 80% of all unique values have five or more observations.
+  o	Cost, city or highway fuel efficiency, horsepower, maintenance cost, or safety rating (including the MechaCar). o	Verify Pre-conditions for Chi-Squared Test o	Each subject within a group contributes to only one frequency.
+In other words, the sum of all frequencies equals the total number of subjects in a dataset. o	Each unique value has an equal probability of being observed. o	There is a minimum of five observed instances for every unique value for a 2x2 chi-squared table. o	For a larger chi-squared table, there is at least one observation for every unique value and at least 80% of all unique values have five or more observations.

 # Summary
 Based on the analysis above, the major impacts on MPG are car weight, spoiler angle, and AWD capability.
 This means that for any improvement on the MPG of the MechaCar, designers and engineers to consider these variables.
 In addition, when looking at suspicion coils, Lot 3 has the most variance and lower PSI average.
 This could mean that Lot 3 should not be used within the MechaCar.
 The t-test is a viable way to create multiple case studies of the Mechcar beyond what was found here.